pydata/xarray/doc/getting-started-guide/why-xarray.rst

 Core data structures
 --------------------

-xarray has two core data structures, which build upon and extend the core strengths of NumPy_ and pandas_.
+Xarray has two core data structures, which build upon and extend the core strengths of NumPy_ and pandas_.
 Both data structures are fundamentally N-dimensional:

 - :py:class:`~xarray.DataArray` is our implementation of a labeled, N-dimensional